 The following diagram provides an overview of JSON configuration as it relates to Commerce web stores:

 Individual JSON configuration files specify configurable properties and metadata to be used by the SuiteCommerce Configuration record.
 These files are stored in the modules using the related properties.

 When you activate an extension for a domain, the application concatenates any JSON configuration files into one configurationManifest.json file.

 The metadata in the configurationManifest.json file determines what appears in the user interface of the SuiteCommerce Configuration record.
-The metadata for each property specifies important metadata about each property, including the tab or subtab location, titles, possible values, default values of each property, etc. The configurationManifest.json file sets this information for all domains linked to the associated SSP Application.
+The metadata for each property specifies important metadata about each property, including tab or subtab location, titles, possible values, default values of each property, etc. This metadata may optionally also include conditional group (tab) and subtab display logic.
+The configurationManifest.json file sets this information for all domains linked to the associated SSP Application.

 At runtime, the application uses the default values declared in the configurationManifest.json file to implement configuration properties.